LIHPC-Computational-Geometry/honeycomb/user-guide/src/dev-guide/project-structure.md

 # Project structure

-**This content has been copy-pasted from the previous guide.
-It is up-to-date but should be improved at some point.**

 ---

-The project root is organized using Cargo workspaces at the moment.
-This may change when other languages are introduced to the project.

-The [repository][GH] hosts both published crates (usable content) as well as complementary content such as benchmarks, examples or this guide.
+The project root is organized using Cargo workspaces.
+The [repository][GH] hosts both published crates (libraries) as well as complementary content such as benchmarks, examples or this guide.

 [GH]: https://github.com/LIHPC-Computational-Geometry/honeycomb